UIUCLearningLanguageLab/LabWebsite/content/participate.md

 ## How can I participate?

 We are always in need of more participants to help us explore children's learning and language development.
-If you would like to participate with your child in one of our studies, or have questions, please contact us at kmkoch3@illinois.edu or by e-mail at kmkoch3@illinois.edu.
+If you would like to participate with your child in one of our studies, or have questions, please contact us at psychlearninglab@illinois.edu or (217) 300-7022.
 We would be very happy to hear from you!

 An appointment can be made to suit your schedule (mornings, afternoons, or evenings).
 Free parking, toys to play with and baby-sitting for siblings are all provided at the lab.
-Every child who participates can choose a gift to take home – our way of saying thanks.
+Every child who participates can choose a prize to take home – our way of saying thanks.

 ## How do I get to the Learning and Language Lab?

-We are located in the Psychology Building on the University of Illinois Urbana-Champaign campus.
+We are located in Room 490 of the Psychology Building on the University of Illinois at Urbana-Champaign.
 The address is:
-603 E. Daniel
+603 E. Daniel Street
-Rm.
-435
 Champaign, IL 61820

 <iframe width="425" height="350" frameborder="0" scrolling="no" marginheight="0" marginwidth="0" src="http://maps.google.com/maps?f=q&amp;source=s_q&amp;hl=en&amp;geocode=&amp;q=603+E.+daniel&amp;sll=40.107454,-88.286653&amp;sspn=0.009962,0.015535&amp;g=603+E.+daniels&amp;ie=UTF8&amp;hq=&amp;hnear=603+E+Daniel+St,+Champaign,+Illinois+61820&amp;ll=40.112214,-88.230944&amp;spn=0.022975,0.036478&amp;z=14&amp;iwloc=A&amp;output=embed"></iframe>